slott56/slott56.github.io/Pelican/content/blog/2025/06/2025-06-29-an_investment_in_learning.rst

 Until we found the counter-example.

 ..  figure:: {static}/media/cel_notional.png
-    :alt: The database migration path from SQL to an "intermediate" data structure.
+    :alt: CEL evaluation model

-    An notional design overview of some of the classes for CEL Python.
+    A notional design overview of some of the classes for CEL Python.
     This has problems, it turns out.

 The application will create an ``Environment``.